 Q: How are students in integrated discussion classes graded for their weekly work?
 A: All our integrated discussion classes are graded each week using the appropriate RHETORIC or DIALECTIC rubric to evaluate their discussion participation and mastery of the material.
 Since we value the use of Socratic discussion in our integrated classes, our approach to grading is tailored to encourage a vibrant discussion of the material.

 Q: What is the difference between rhetoric and honors history and literature courses?
-A: Our rhetoric classes and honors classes meet together each week to discuss their studies, but honors students' independent work is more challenging.
-Our rhetoric students cover about 75% of what the Tapestry of Grace curriculum assigns, while honors students read 100% of Tapestry recommendations.
-In addition, when exams are given, honors students take a more aggressive exam, often writing an essay, in addition to the question portion of the exam.
+A: Our rhetoric students cover about 75% of what the Tapestry of Grace curriculum assigns, while honors students read 100% of Tapestry recommendations.
+In addition, when exams are given, honors students often take a more aggressive exam, such as writing an essay, in addition to the question portion of the exam.

 Q: What should I do if I experience technical difficulty with StudyPlace or GatherPlace (GP7)?
 A: Live Chat support can help you with problems using the StudyPlace and GatherPlace (GP7) software.
 They do not work for the Lucerna Academy and can't help with assignments, finding documents, getting clarification on grades, etc. If you are in doubt about who to contact with your questions, please contact your teacher or theLucerna director first.